Information for Facilities Requesting Pet Visits

 ElderPet strives to connect our volunteers with facilities seeking pet visits primarily in Strafford and Rockingham Counties, NH.
 Our volunteers decide on their own where they visit based on the appropriateness of the environment for them and their animal - along with their schedules.

-If you represent a health care facility (hospital, assisted living, long term care, etc.), library, school, or other facility that would like visits from an ElderPet Pet Partners team, please click the link to complete our on-line visit request questionnaire.
-If you are not in our geographic area, please feel free to fill out a questionnaire as we do have some outlying teams in Maine and Massachusetts.
-If you currently receive visits or have filled out our form in the past but would like to update your information, please also use the on-line questionnaire.
-Pet Partners also has a facility registration process if you wish to also register there.
+If you represent a health care facility (hospital, assisted living, long term care, etc.), library, school, or other facility that would like visits from an ElderPet Pet Partners team, please click the link below to complete our on-line visit request form.
+If you are not in our geographic area, please feel free to fill out the form as we do have some outlying teams in Maine and Massachusetts.
+If you currently receive visits or have filled out our form in the past please fll it out again as we are creating a new Directory for our volunteers.
+Pet Partners also has a facility registration process if you wish to also register on their site.
+They also publish a comprehensive Facility Tool Kit which is linked here.

-ElderPet would also like to offer you the opportunity to sit in our a Handler Course so that you may see first-hand the advantages of choosing Pet Partners for you facility visiting teams.
+ElderPet would also like to offer coordinators the opportunity to sit in at our a Handler Course at no charge so that you may see first-hand the advantages of choosing Pet Partners for you facility visiting teams.
 Please check our Handler Course schedule and contact ElderPet if you are interested in attending.

 Note: There is never a charge for visits, as all Pet Partner teams work strictly on a volunteer basis.

-Please check the additional tabs on this page for further information for health care facilities and about R.E.A.D.
-(Children reading to pets.)
+Please check the additional tabs on this page for further information for health care facilities and about Read With Me (Children reading to pets.)